 - Strengthened China EximBank staff’s capacity to evaluate EE/RE projects through a series of detailed training workshops.

-- Helped potential borrowers identify EE projects, select specific GHG reduction measures and achieve their EE goals; guided clients in conducting a set of progressive project development activities ranging from walk‑through audits to investment grade audits to be submitted to China EximBank for final approval.
+- Helped potential borrowers identify EE projects, select specific GHG reduction measures and achieve their EE goals.

 - Identified potential investment projects.

-- Developed and applied a measurement and verification plan for each project based on the International Performance Measurement and Verification Protocol (IPMVP) to ease monitoring and evaluation during the life of the loans.
+- Developed and applied a measurement and verification plan for each project based on the International Performance Measurement and Verification Protocol (IPMVP).

 - Developed a program operations manual.